dart-lang/language/accepted/future-releases/records/records-feature-specification.md

 version in which records are released.
 More specifically, assuming that `v` is the language version in which records are released, the following errors apply.

-It is an error for the identifier `Record`, resolving to the SDK class `Record`, to appear syntactically in a library whose language version is less than `v`.
+It is an error for the identifier `Record`, denoting the `Record` class from `dart:core`, where that import scope name is only imported from platform libraries, to appear in a library whose language version is less than `v`.

 It is an error for the record literal syntax (e.g. `(3, 4)`) to be used syntactically in a library whose language version is less than `v`.